 General management measures: Prescribed fire will continue between January and July, with the brunt of it conducted from April through July.
-The current fire return interval is typically between 20 to 36 months with emphasis on the lightning season, but as fuel conditions improve will be shifted towards a more desirable one to two-year frequency.
+The current fire return interval is typically between 20 to 36 months with emphasis on the lightning season, but as fuel conditions improve will be shifted towards more frequent fires.